AndreiChertkov/teneva/README.md

 > Current version "0.14.4".

-The package can be installed via pip: `pip install teneva` (it requires the [Python](https://www.python.org) programming language of the version >= 3.8).
+The package can be installed via pip: `pip install teneva` (it requires the [Python](https://www.python.org) programming language of the version 3.8 or 3.9).
 It can be also downloaded from the repository [teneva](https://github.com/AndreiChertkov/teneva) and installed by `python setup.py install` command from the root folder of the project.

 ## Documentation, examples and tests